12 Best Social Sharing Plugins For WordPress In 2014

 There are times when you will want to use shortcodes to add social sharing buttons – this plugin allows you to do just that and supports Pinterest, Linkedin, Twitter, Google+ and Facebook.

-The plugin can easily be customised using CSS and features some great styling options.
+The plugin can easily be customized using CSS and features some great styling options.
 This plugin looks seriously cool.

 11. Advanced Social Widget